 - the risk to operators, nurses, surgeons or other employees

 - the risk to patients over the lifetime of the device

 - risk of ageing, degradation, maintenance, service, disposing

 - unintended or unwanted use, re-use, or re-sterilization

 In appendix C of ISO 14971:2007 (a newer revision is currently under development), questions have been formulated to define medical device characteristics that could impact safety.
 It is advised to answer all of these questions (some might be non-applicable) and incorporate them in the risk analysis

-The most commonly used risk analysis technique is the Failure Mode and Effect Analysis (FMEA).
+Failure Mode and Effect Analysis (FMEA) is the most commonly used risk analysis technique.
 The FMEA can be used for the design phase and the process (usually defined as dFMEA and pFMEA).
 The figure below shows an example of the FMEA form we use at Vosfox Medical.

 - Cover sheet providing information about the product, process, unique document number, date, sources of information, signature list of the contributing risk management team members etc.)